Flank/simple-flank/README.md

 # simple-flank
-simple-flank is a Gradle plugin to use Flank in Android projects with no configuration needed
+simple-flank is a new gradle plugin with a clear focus: make the setup as simple as possible.

 Applied to any application or library module it creates a task called `runFlank` that will run all the android tests (all flavors, debug buildType by default)